Зовнішній отит (гострий)

 Сховати деталі

-The ear canal in otitis externa is red and swollen and may be littered with purulent debris.
+In patients with otitis externa, the ear canal is erythematous and swollen and may be littered with purulent debris.
 As shown in this image, a furuncle (arrow) can develop in the infected canal.

 Image provided by Bechara Ghorayeb, MD.